Slides from Digital Cameras

 JPEGs for uploading please

 Don’t email/upload/FTP/Drag’nDrop large TIFFs or PSDs – high quality JPEGs only please.
 Wasting bandwidth costs everyone time and money, one way or another, and the bigger the files the longer the transmission and the more likelihood of transmission interruption or failure.
-Big files are fine if you are sending CDs by post though!
+Big files are fine if you are sending CDs or memory sticks by post though!

 Unsure?
 Just ask!